redpanda-data/connect/website/docs/components/processors/select_parts.md

 ### `parts`

-`array` An optional array of message indexes of a batch that the processor should apply to.
+An optional array of message indexes of a batch that the processor should apply to.
 If left empty all messages are processed.
 This field is only applicable when batching messages [at the input level](/docs/configuration/batching).

 Indexes can be negative, and if so the part will be selected from the end counting backwards starting from -1.

+Type: `array`
+Default: `[0]`